 Internet purchase scam

 Scammers will use websites, forums, or classifieds such as eBay, to advertise items for sale that don’t actually exist.
 They will then request that you send them cash, and promise to post the item to you once payment has been received.
 This sounds reasonable enough until the item never arrives.

 Some scammers will call their victims out of the phone book, and impersonate a government official, requesting payment for taxes or other false penalty.
 They will often use threats to encourage an immediate cash payment to avoid legal proceedings or arrest.
 It’s important to remember that it’s highly unlikely that a government agency would call without first having mailed a formal notice.

 Many money transfer services do their best to keep their customers informed of the latest trends in scams.
-If you are ever in doubt that you may be scammed, I suggest contacting the money transfer service directly.
+If you are ever in doubt that you may be scammed, we suggest contacting the money transfer service directly.

 Cash pickup services are the best and worst of money transfer.
 It is perfect for making occasional cash transfers to friends and family, but it can also be used for a broad range of criminal uses as well.
-If you are looking to make regular payments to a bank account, you might like to consider a service that offers its customers to make a recurring payment.

 - Secure transactions